waleedalmutiry/EpiILM/README.md

     Sformula = ~A, sus.par = c(0.01, 0.05), beta = 2)
 out_cov
 ```
 We introduce an S3 method plot functio to illustrate the spread of the epidemic timeline.
 The function can produce various epidemic curves by setting the arguemnt _plottype = "curve"_, and the epidemic propagation over time when the model is set to spatial-based by setting the arguemnt _plottype = "spatial"_.
-When the plottype = "curve", an additional argument needs to be passed through the function through curvetype.
+When the _plottype = "curve"_, an additional argument needs to be passed through the function through curvetype.
 This is illustrated in the below table.

 | curvetype =   |  Discription 									|
 |------------- 	|:-----------------------------------------------------------------------------	|